iotexproject/iotex-bootstrap/README.md

 ## News

-- Delegates for MainNet should upgrade software to v0.6.2 before block height 432001.
-(2019-05-30)
-  - Those who have upgraded to v0.5.1+ before, you just need to restart the docker container with new tag v0.6.2.
-  - Those who are still on v0.5.0, please make sure you pull the **up-to-date** [genesis](https://raw.githubusercontent.com/iotexproject/iotex-bootstrap/master/genesis_mainnet.yaml) file again, and then restart the docker container with new tag v0.6.2.
-  - Do **not** clean up local data for the upgrade.
-- TestNet is upgraded to v0.6.2.
-(2019-05-29)
-- TestNet is upgraded to v0.6.1 and restarted from a clean state again.
-(2019-05-24)
-- TestNet is upgraded to v0.6.0.
-If you join the previous TestNet, you need to restart with a clean local state.
-(2019-05-23)
+- TestNet is upgraded to v0.7.0.
+If you join the previous TestNet, you DO NOT need to clean up your local database.
+You only need to load the up-to-date genesis file again (`curl https://raw.githubusercontent.com/iotexproject/iotex-bootstrap/master/genesis_testnet.yaml > $IOTEX_HOME/etc/genesis.yaml`), and restart the node with v0.7.0 docker image.
+(2019-06-27)

 ## Index